abcarroll/abcarroll/README.md

 [![License: CC BY-SA 4.0](https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-sa/4.0/)

 Hello there, I'm A.B.
-I've been writing PHP for almost 15 years, and programming even longer.
-I write a large variety of other languages from time to time, such as Javascript and the C language.
+I've been writing PHP for over 15 years, and programming even longer.
+I write using a large variety of other languages from time to time -- everything from Javascript, to C to Lua.

-These are various notes I've collected throughout the ages to help remind myself of interesting and useful tidbits about software development and systems management (aka. server administration, or operations), theoretical and real-world commercial software development.
-I do these things to pay my bills, so it's a **big** deal to me.

-I am releasing them to the public little by little after cleaning much of it up.
-I will attempt to finish this by the end of 2019.
+Throughout the process of writing code professionally, I have accumulated a large collection of various notes.
+Some of these notes are personal, very specific to projects I am working on, or just scraps of notes I've written to remind myself of things.
+I decided that if they are useful to me, they may be useful to other people.

+Since I have so many personal/private notes in my actual collection, unfortunately I cannot just push the repository out to the world.
+However, I figured that over time, I could review them little-by-little, and begin the slow process of publishing the parts that may be useful to other people.
+This only represents a very small fraction of my overall main notes repository, but it is slowly growing.

+Remember, I do these things to pay my bills, so it's a **big** deal to me.
+If you believe any of the notes here are incorrect, inappropriate, or anything of that nature, ... or if you just want to chat perhaps, ... feel free to [contact me](CONTACT.md).
+I can be found on the FreeNode and OFTC IRC networks pretty much always using the nickname `mr_ab`.

 ## Markdown Cheat Sheet